P.U.M.A. Summer CampP.U.M.A's Annual Summer Training Camp for Everyone

 Morning sessions will involve training on a beach…and you may get your feet wet too!
 Bring a small towel to clean the sand off your feet after the sessions.
 A small rucksack or bag you can jog with to the beach is useful to carry these items.

-Dress Code – For seminars and the weekend training this will be casual if out doors; but if we go to Barnstaple sports centre sunday this will be doboks – don’t forget them along with your belt and license.
-Technical sessions in the week will be doboks, weather permitting – if you have a couple of doboks that will help you manage the number of training sessions.
-Don’t panic of you have only one, there is a launderette at the Ruda shop complex just outside Cherry Tree Campsite.
+Dress Code – Tecnical sessions will be doboks with most other sessions casual training clothes For seminars and the weekend training this will be casual if out doors.
+If we arrange any indoor training (weather related) this will be doboks – don’t forget them along with your belt and license.
+If you have a couple of doboks that will help you manage the number of training sessions.
+Don’t panic of you have only one and it needs washing, there is a launderette at the Ruda shop complex just outside Cherry Tree Campsite.

 Footwear – Trainers for getting to and from the beach and out door training sessions.
 Otherwise, whatever foot wear you would pick for a holiday that could be warm with maybe rain!
 Some people opt for a pair of wellies or shoes that are good for wet grass – even in the morning the grass can have morning dew even without rain.
 Also Croc’s style foot wear does this too (other brands are available!).